 When it comes to fortuitous plot developments, “The Guilty” is as guilty as they come.
 But despite being hackneyed and outlandish, this semi-slick programmer is never boring as its agreeably cheesy scenario dips and rebounds more than a grasshopper on a bungee cord.
+Tale of a sleazy married lawyer whose cushy lifestyle is threatened by his unchivalrous handling of a one-night stand won’t win any awards but remains compulsively watchable and ends with a nifty twist.
 Cast will draw in cable and video customers.

 Ambitious criminal defense lawyer Callum Crane (Bill Pullman) is a courtroom ace with the morals of a nattily dressed snake.
 Despite his steady string of legal victories, a lovely wife (Joanne Whalley) — whose constant visits to her “therapist” mask other activity — two daughters by his wife’s first marriage and a house only slightly less lavish than Versailles, Crane drinks quite a bit.